canonical/launchpad-manual/docs/developer/explanation/hacking.rst

 .. note::

     Want to navigate the source tree?
-Look at :doc:`Navigating <navigating>`.
+Look at :ref:`Navigating <navigating-the-tree>`.

 Python programming
 ------------------